- NDIS (National Disability Insurance Scheme)

 - transport cards to help out with arranging and getting to appointments

-- clothing vouchers to be redeemed from our Goodwill Shops.
+- clothing vouchers to be redeemed from our Op Shops.

-Some services are offered monthly, and some are quarterly.
-There is a limit to two services in the same visit.
-Find out more If you wish to get support setting a personal budget or require advocacy support with outstanding bills and accounts you are welcome to make an appointment to meet with the Material Aid Counsellor.
-If you require financial counselling assistance, please contact:
+If you wish to get support setting a personal budget or require advocacy support with outstanding bills and accounts you are welcome to make an appointment to meet with the Emergency Relief Counsellor.
+If you require financial counselling assistance, please contact: 1300 765 595

 Engagement Hub aka St Kilda 101